harding/scaling-book/x.payment_batching/payment_batching.md

 ## Recommendations summary

-1. Try to create systems where your users and customers don't expect their payments immediately but are willing to waiting for some time (the longer the better).
+1. Try to create systems where your users and customers don't expect their payments immediately but are willing to wait for some time (the longer the better).

 2. Use low-feerate consolidations to keep some large inputs available for spending.

 3. Within each time window, send all payments together in the same transaction.
+For example, create an hourly [cronjob][] that sends all pending payments.
    Ideally, your prior consolidations should allow the transaction to contain only a single input.

 4. Don't depend on being able to fee bump the batched payments.
 This